Social media has changed the way businesses interact with consumers online.

-Learn what’s important to your readers and then share valuable information that speaks directly to their questions and concerns.
-Ask what they want to see more of and how you can best serve them.
+Learn what’s important to your readers, and then share valuable information that speaks directly to their questions and concerns.
+Ask what they want to see more about, and how you can best serve them.

 Taking a genuine interest in your readers goes a long way in building the know, like, and trust factor.